 When the grinder has been properly unloaded it should be placed in a suitable location for unpacking.
-The belt guard protector and the shipping skids may be removed.
-Remove any spare parts that may have been shipped in the grinder hopper.
+The shipping skids may be removed.
 Use appropriate equipment and appropriate personal safety equipment in this process.
 Remember to Work Safely!

 SITE CONSIDERATIONS: